Thursday, October 3, 2024

 Director Tod Phillips' Joker: Folie a Deux, which he cowrote with Scott (The Fighter) Silver, is a twofold sequel that further reinvents DC's Clown Prince and (now) Princess of Crime, detailing their us-against-them, Elseworlds allegiance.

-Joaquin Phoenix resumes the titular character, aka "Arthur Fleck," joined this time by Lady Gaga's Leigh Quinzel, aka Harley Quinn.
+Joaquin Phoenix resumes the titular character, aka "Arthur Fleck," joined this time by Lady Gaga's Lee Quinzel, aka Harley Quinn.
 They meet in Arkham Asylum through a music-therapy session, and from there swap hopes and dreams, heightened by envisioned, song renditions, influenced by Sonny & Cher/Donny & Marie preludes, and on effective occasion, punctuated by Hildur Guonadottir's baleful orchestrations.

 For the most part, the judicial dueling comes down to how insane Fleck is.
 His lawyer, Catherine Keener's Maryanne Stewart is adamant on selling Fleck as two, distinct personalities (shades of Paolo Barzman/Paul B. Margolis' 2008 Dr. Jekyll and Mr. Hyde).
 Stewart is pitted against Harry Lawtey's Harvey Dent, who's just as adamant in crushing any behavioral excuse, while Fleck remains at odds with both.